coveo/source.coveo.com/_posts/2017-04-07-create-module-terraform.md

  }
 ```
 Test a plan, you should see the creation of a security group.
 The source variable can be a local directory, a git or mercurial repo, http urls, s3 bucket.
-If you use repo you can specify a branch, commit, tag(version), etc.
+If you use a repository you can specify a branch, commit, tag(version), etc.

-We have a module but it is note really modular.
-The best will be to add some variables.
-Let's do some changes to have a name like we want.
+We have a module but it is not really modular.
+Adding some variable will make it more modular.
+Let's make it that way.

 First our infra.tf.
 We add argument in our module definition.
 ```bash